gautham-websters/linkedin-post-extractor/README.md

 The extension runs on an open LinkedIn content search page, automatically scrolls through the results, collects post information, removes duplicates, handles reposts, and generates a new `.xlsx` file for every scrape.

+>[!WARNING]
-> This project is not affiliated with or endorsed by LinkedIn.
+>This project is not affiliated with or endorsed by LinkedIn.

 ---